-I love all the seasons, by the time one is coming to an end, i’m looking forward to the next one.
-I wouldn’t say I have a favourite season really, I like them all for the different things nature brings us.
+I love all the seasons, by the time one is coming to an end, I’m already looking forward to the next one.
 Each season can be so beautiful if we remember to look up from our little worlds once in a while.

-One of the depressing things about the season of Winter for me is the sea of black and grey you see on people as well as in the colour of the sky most days.
-You feel me UK peeps? 😉 Winter always appears darker and greyer to me because you very rarely see a bright colour anywhere.
+However, one of the depressing things about the season of Winter for me is the sea of black and grey you see on people as well as in the sky most days.
+Winter always appears darker and greyer to me because you very rarely see a bright colour anywhere.
 Christmas is obviously very different as it’s a wonderful time of year for seeing lots of bright colours and people don’t give a second thought to wearing those gorgeous reds and greens, etc. that make us feel festive and cheerful.
-But come January, black and grey appears more often than it ever should.
+But come January, black and grey appears a lot more.

 Don’t get me wrong, there is definitely a place for black and grey in our wardrobes but they don’t need to appear every day…

-Autumn is a perfect sea of vivid colour and I hear so many people commenting on just how beautiful the world is when you walk outside and see those bright oranges and reds that nature produces so gloriously.
+The Spring, Summer and Autumn months are a perfect sea of vivid colour in nature and I hear so many people commenting on just how beautiful the world is when you walk outside and see those bright colours that Mother nature produces so gloriously.

 Us humans LOVE colour!

-So, this leaves me with the question… why do we wait until Spring and Summer before we start wearing colours that make us feel happy?
-It just doesn’t make sense to me.
+So why do we wait until Winter is over before we start wearing colours that make us feel happy?
 I’m sure seeing a few bright and beautiful colours would brighten up everyone’s day, especially the person wearing them.
 Putting on a lovely vivid colour always makes me feel cheerful.

 Who knows, we might just make the sun come out?! 😀

 With love, Tash ❤ x